doctore/AngularJSModelLayer/README.md

 ## Use AngularJS values as models

-A way to represent a model's layer in AngularJS using its values as entities is the following:
+A way to represent a model layer in AngularJS using its values as entities is the following:

 ```javascript
 (function () {